 Amy Maria Burns lives outside of Boston and is active in both the Providence and Boston dance communities.
 She graduated magna cum laude from Adelphi University with a BFA in dance where she had the honor of working and studying with Robert Christopher, Carmen DeLavallade, Gail Gilbert, Edisa Weeks, and Rebecca Wright.
 She was a member of Fusionworks Dance Company and Sokolow Now! and has danced in works by Robert Battle, Laura Bennett, Danny Grossman, Deb Meunier, David Parsons, and Anna Sokolow, When not dancing, she spends most her time with her three greatest accomplishments who go by the names Anthony, Eliana, and Marcus.
 She recharges by reading a good book, practicing yoga, playing and watching football, or doing anything outside in the sunshine!
 Amy was first introduced to Repertory Etudes while dancing in Fusionworks Dance Company with Laura Bennett.
 She is an original member of Dancing Legacy, and in addition to dancing, serves on the Core Network.

 Nadia Hannan is a dancer, choreographer, writer, arts administrator, and arts educator from New York City.
 She graduated magna cum laude from Brown University with a BA in performance studies and holds an MFA in dance from Sarah Lawrence College.
-Nadia has worked with Wendy Jehlen/Anikaya Dance, New York State Summer School of the Arts School of Dance, BAX/Brooklyn Arts Exchange, Movement Research, and independent choroegraphers.
+Nadia has worked with Wendy Jehlen/Anikaya Dance, New York State Summer School of the Arts School of Dance, BAX/Brooklyn Arts Exchange, Movement Research, and independent choreographers.
 She has recently started exploring her passion for tumbling and aerial silks.
 Nadia performed Repertory Etudes while an undergraduate at Brown studying with Repertory Etudes Project co-founder Julie Adams Strandberg.
 She started working with Dancing Legacy in 2014.

 Hayley Kenney, a Florida native, holds a BFA in dance from Florida State University.
 Hayley has studied with a wide variety of teachers including Carolyn Adams, Lynda Davis, Laura Glenn, Rebecca Lazier, Anthony Morgan, Julie Adams Strandberg, and Jawole Willa Jo Zollar.
 She has performed with BoSoma Dance Company and Sokolow Now! and in works by Robert Battle, Colin Connor, Danny Grossman, David Parsons, Anna Sokolow, Jawole Willa Jo Zollar, among others.
 She believes in educating dancers not only to be performers but to be dance patrons and advocates and is currently company manager of Dance Extension, Brown University's modern dance company.
 Hayley is a former faculty member at the White Mountain Summer Dance Festival, Dean College, and private studios in the Boston-metro area including four years as the lead modern dance teacher at the Dancing Arts Center in Holliston.
 Hayley also has a deep interest in bringing anatomical depth to dance practice and is a certified Pilates instructor with 15 years of teaching experience and has extensively studied Laban Movement Analysis.
 She resides in the small New England town of North Attleboro, Massachusetts, with her husband and their three children who are true movers and shakers and are a constant source in inspiration!
 She is a mid-century style enthusiast, having purchased a time capsule 1956 ranch home; she and her husband collect pieces and do all renovations in the style of the home, using authentic materials whenever possible.
-Hayley has worked with Dancing Legacy since 2013, serves on the Network Leadership team, and co-directs Fusionworks Dance Academy.
+Hayley has worked with Dancing Legacy since 2013 and now serves as co-director.
+She also co-directs Fusionworks Dance Academy.

 lisa nevada is a travelling choreographer, performer, educator, and naturalist.
 Her compositions and vocabulary of work highlight our innate relationship to place and an urgent commitment to the health and restoration of plants & trees, soil, water and animals.
 Her work has been commissioned by galleries, theatre & dance makers, as well as music symposiums throughout the US. lisa facilitates movement workshops and class offerings open to ALL in an effort to ignite embodied change.
 She is co-director and resident choreographer of SHIFT | DANCE (ABQ) and actively creates and performs under lisanevadadance, lisa received her MFA from the University of New Mexico (UNM) in 2015, and first performed Repertory Etudes while an undergraduate at UNM studying with Core Network member Mary Anne Santos Newhall.
 She has worked with Dancing Legacy since 2012, and in addition to dancing, serves on the Network Leadership team.